kiali/kiali.io/content/en/docs/FAQ/general.md

 ![About Box](/images/documentation/faq/general/kiali-about-box.png)

 2. To see version information for the infrastruction components in your mesh: Go to the main menu and select the "Mesh" page option.
 This will bring you to a graphical representation of your mesh.
 The default side-panel will present a summary of the infrastructure components and, if possible to determine, their versions.
-This will include things like Istio, Prometheus, etc.  You can also select graph nodes any further detail available for that component.
+This will include things like Istio, Prometheus, etc.  You can also select graph nodes to see any further details that may be available for that component.

 ![Mesh Page](/images/documentation/faq/general/kiali-mesh-page.png)